Calista

 The labour market performance in Calista lags significantly behind most other regions nationally

-Manufacturing has a particularly high concentration, with levels at 1.9 times the regional average.
-However, professional & technical services have lower representation at 4.2% versus the regional average of 8.2%.
-Employment opportunities locally may be limited, as indicated by Census data showing fewer working residents than expected based on population numbers.
-Between June 2024 and June 2025, employment levels increased by 2.1%, but unemployment rose by 3.1 percentage points due to a larger labour force increase of 5.8%.
-In contrast, Greater Perth had employment growth of 3.7% with only a 0.1 percentage point rise in unemployment.
-State-wide, WA employment contracted by 0.82% between Sep-24 and Sep-25, losing 14,590 jobs, while the state's unemployment rate was 4.3%.
-Nationally, the unemployment rate was 4.5%, with employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment to grow by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Calista's current employment mix suggests local growth could be approximately 5.8%% over five years and 12.6% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Professional & technical services show lower representation, at 4.2% compared to the regional average of 8.2%.
+Employment opportunities locally appear limited, as indicated by Census data.
+Between June 2024 and June 2025, employment levels increased by 2.1%, labour force by 5.8%, leading to a rise in unemployment by 3.1 percentage points.
+Greater Perth recorded employment growth of 3.7% during the same period.
+National employment forecasts from Jobs and Skills Australia (May 2025) suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Calista's employment mix, local growth is estimated at approximately 5.8% over five years and 12.6% over ten years.

 Frequently Asked Questions - Employment